 People believe the goddess likes cool and peaceful environment, this is why the temple is situated amidst watery surroundings.
 The goddess is known for warding off heat from her devotee’s body.
 Diseases like smallpox and chickenpox are believed to be the manifestation of the Goddess in human’s body.

 The temple of Shri Naina Devi Mata is situated on a hilltop in Bilaspur district of Himachal Pradesh.
 The temple premises, which are well connected through a ropeway offer an extended view of the Gobind Sagar Lake – a man-made lake on Sutlej River.
 The ropeway that connects the temple to the foothills takes pilgrims across a 10-minute-long flight of about 1 km to the top.

 The ancient temple with beautiful architecture and mind-blowing settings, Bhimakali temple is center of attraction of Sarahan.
-The place that offers great views of Shrikhand Mahadev rests in the middle of apple orchards and deodar forests.
-The temple is home to Maa Bhimakali, deity of the rulers of former Bushahr state.
-Sarahan, which was once known as Shonitpur, is the place where Lord Shiva disguised himself as Kirat, according to the legends.
+The place also offers enchanting views of Shrikhand Mahadev.
+The temple is home to Maa Bhimakali, deity of the rulers of former Bushahr State.
+Sarahan is the place where Lord Shiva disguised himself as Kirat, according to the legends.

 The temple complex comprises of two ancient style towers.
-Top floor of the ancient tower is the place where the silver-encrusted goddess resides.
-Pilgrims are not allowed to carry cellphones and cameras inside the temple, which clearly implies that photography is strictly prohibited inside the temple.
+The top floor of the ancient tower is the place where the silver-encrusted goddess resides.
+Photography is strictly prohibited and pilgrims cannot carry cellphones and cameras inside the temple.